Austria: Explosion at waste plant near Linz airport | DW | 10.10.2019

 Over 250 firefighters are battling the blaze, which spread to two warehouses and has proven difficult to put out, reported Austrian public broadcaster ORF.

-Over 20 employees at the plant were in the area when the explosion took place, although the majority of the workers were able to evacuate safely.
+Over 20 employees at the plant were in the area when the explosion took place, according to ORF, although the majority of the workers were able to evacuate safely.

-Images from the scene showed a thick column of smoke rising from the site.

 rs/sms (dpa, Reuters)